petmat/less-code-is-more/src/pages/debugging-nodejs/index.md

 This configuration differs from the one before by `request` being `attach` instead of `launch`.
 Also instead of `program` it has a property `port` which is the number of the port the process listens to for debugging clients.
 Just like the default port for Node.js inspect option, the default here is also `9229`.

 You can now select the `Attach` configuration from the dropdown and start the debugger.
 It will attach to the Node.js process as long as it is already started and running.

+## More Node.js debugging goodness

+You've just finished the first part of a three part series in Node.js debugging!
+Look out for more content coming in the following weeks!

+Part 1: Debugging Node.js
+Part 2: ...
+Part 3: ...